A framework for the local information dynamics of distributed computation in complex systems

-The results for $s(i,n,k=16)$ for ECA rule 110 (see \fig{110-sep-pos-16} and \fig{110-sep-neg-16}) are also similar to those for rule 54.
-Here, we have collisions ``A" and ``B" which show non-trivial information modification points slightly delayed from the collision in a similar fashion to those for rule 54.
+The results for $s(i,n,k=16)$ for ECA rule 110 (see \figu{110-sep-colour-16}) are also similar to those for rule 54.
+Here, we have collisions ``A'' and ``B'' which show non-trivial information modification points slightly delayed from the collision in a similar fashion to those for rule 54.
 We note that collisions between some of the more complex glider structures in rule 110 (not shown) exhibit non-trivial information modification points which are more difficult to interpret, and which are even more delayed from the initiation of the collision.
 The larger delay is perhaps this is a reflection of the more complex gliders requiring more time steps for the processing to take place.
-An interesting result not seen for rule 54 is a collision where an incident glider is absorbed by a blinker (see label ``C"), without any modification to the absorbing glider.
+An interesting result not seen for rule 54 is a collision where an incident glider is absorbed by a blinker, without any modification to the absorbing glider (not shown here, see \cite{liz10e}).
 No information modification is detected for this absorption event by $s(i,n,k=16)$: this is as expected because the information storage for the absorbing blinker is sufficient to predict the dynamics at this interaction.